Jimmyscene/AES/README.md

 # AES
-A python implementation of the Advanced Encryption Standard cipher.
+A python(2) implementation of the Advanced Encryption Standard cipher.